 Medium or large work best for roasting.
 Avoid large tiger shrimp or prawns, they’ll just overwhelm the salad and disrupt the balance of flavors.

-Recipe for Roasted Shrimp Salad with Avocado and White Beans
+Recipe for Roasted Shrimp And Avocado Salad with White Beans

-I hope you give this shrimp and avocado salad recipe a try.
+I hope you give this shrimp salad recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 And if you have a favorite shrimp and avocado salad, let me know, I’d love to give it a try.